If you are interested in learning more about any of the opportunities listed below, please contact our office at email@example.com or 574-631-9074.

 Storm the Stadium and Step Up for Our Veterans!

-On July 4, 2018, Notre Dame will host the ultimate stair-climbing challenge, with proceeds benefiting military & veteran students at Notre Dame.
-Storm the Stadium will feature a stair course that will take participants up, down, and around every section in the historic Notre Dame Stadium (short course, stadium walk, hand climb, and family fun zone options also available).
+Each spring, OMVA host's the ultimate stair-climbing challenge, with proceeds benefiting military & veteran students at Notre Dame.
+Storm the Stadium features a stair course that will take participants up, down, and around every section in the historic Notre Dame Stadium (short course, stadium walk, and family fun zone options available).
 There will be rest stops, drink stations, and music playing to keep you focused and pumped.
 And you just might catch a glimpse of yourself on the video board in the House that Rockne Built.
 To learn more about the event, please visit the event website by using the following link.

 Military-Connected Students Community Event